Keepnet Labs Logo

 Email breaches are a rising and severe risk in today's digital world.
 Cybercriminals, armed with advanced techniques, are threatening the security of email communications across all sectors, from small and medium businesses (SMBs) to large enterprises, government agencies, and hospitals.
 These attacks target everyone, from C-level executives to IT security personnel.
 It's estimated that these breaches have caused losses of $10.5 trillion annually, affecting nearly 70% of organizations worldwide.
 Therefore, we must focus on reducing these threats and preparing for future ones.

-These examples underscore the critical importance of conducting attack simulations with meticulous planning and execution to mitigate potential risks.
+These examples underscore the critical importance of conducting breach and attack simulations with meticulous planning and execution to mitigate potential risks.

 In an increasingly interconnected world, email remains the lifeblood of corporate communication.
 On a broader scale, the impact of email attacks is felt globally.
 According to Cybersecurity Ventures, cybercrime, driven mainly by phishing and other email-based attacks, will cost the world 13.82 trillion U.S. dollars by 2028.
 These costs are direct financial losses due to theft, operational disruptions, reputational damage, and recovery efforts.